Kappa Psi Pharmaceutical Fraternity, Inc. | Northwest Province

 Section 3.
 Duly adopted Local Province Ordinances of By-Law XIII shall be deemed to be in force upon adoption by the Province, unless disapproved by the Grand Counselor or the Legislative Committee of the Grand Council.
 Enforcement of any newly adopted Local Province Ordinance may be delayed for a decision of legality from the Grand Counselor or the Legislative Committee of the Grand Council upon a motion, approved by simple majority of the Province Assembly.

-Received and approved by Northwest Province on February 18th, 2017.
+Local Ordinances reviewed and approved by the Province on February 17, 2018.